kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 last_updated: August 10, 2016
 tags: [getting-started]
 summary: "
-This is a list of Mindmaps releases.
+This is a list of MindmapsDB releases.
 It's the place to come to download the most recent versions of MindmapsDB."
 sidebar: documentation_sidebar
 permalink: /documentation/resources/downloads.html
 folder: documentation